mfix22/mfix22.github.io/pages/observations.md

 {% list max=10 %}

-- A man bicycles down the street, shouting “bueno, bueno” into his phone, emphatically gesturing with both hands at once.
+- A man bicycles down the street, shouting “bueno” into his phone, emphatically gesturing with both hands at once.

   September 14, 2022 — Dublin, Ireland

-- After three missed attempts, a women saunters away, her trash still a foot from the trash can.
+- After three missed attempts, a woman saunters away, her trash still a foot from the trash can.

   September 4, 2022 — San Francisco, CA, USA